mo8codes/Azad1N/JOURNAL.md

 - added a short README.md,
 - wrote some stuff on paper,
 - Watched this video [How to Build a 3D Printer (The Ultimate Guide) by Dr. D-Flo](https://www.youtube.com/watch?v=qub5chyIQ0s).

+# Day 2 30/3/25 Time spent: 30 Minutes
+- Research and brainstorming,
+- Deciding what features I would like to implement in my build,
+-